-I was surprised when I learned that many authors are afraid of writing dialogue.
+I was surprised when I learned that many authors fear writing dialogue.

 “Dialogue is easy to write!"
 I said to myself.
 "What's the big deal?”